arangodb/docs/3.10/foxx-reference-sessions-transports-cookie.md

   * **algorithm**: `string` (optional)

     The algorithm used to sign and verify the cookie.
-If no algorithm is specified, the cookie will not be signed or verified.
+If no algorithm is specified, the cookie is not signed or verified.
     See the [cookie method on the response object](foxx-reference-routers-response.html).

   * **secret**: `string` (optional)

     Secret to use for the signed cookie.
-Will be ignored if no algorithm is provided.
+Ignored if no algorithm is provided.

   * **path**: `string` (optional)